 Google has a security question that you need to set.
 Make sure it is set properly.
 While I was working with email security for AT&T, I have encountered elderly customers answering security questions very truthfully.
 Even though I took time in explaining to them what a security question is and why they needn’t submit the true answer all the time, most of them did not quite understand it.

-Most people don’t realize the fact that a security question answer works exactly like a password, only less secure depending on how you through your information about.
-Talking about your pet Rover on Facebook a lot then setting it it as your Security question maybe risking it a little.
-Anybody can access your account, whether or not they know the password, just by making educated guess about your preferences, which would work if you are truthful with your security questions.
+Most people don’t realize the fact that a security question answer works exactly like a password, only less secure depending on how you through your information.
+Talking about your pet Rover on Facebook a lot then setting it as your Security question may be risking it a little.
+Anybody can access your account, whether or not they know the password, just by making an educated guess about your preferences, which would work if you are truthful with your security questions.